Delegated trust or directed trust? Everyone wants to know the pros and cons of each.

-Under a delegated trust the trust committee looks at the trust document for the grantors intent.
+Under a delegated trust, the trust committee looks at the trust document for the grantors intent.
 This can be vary vague.
 A standard trust document provides distribution guidance for health, education, maintenance and support reasons.

-d) if remaindermen should be considered.
+- Whether remaindermen should be considered

 A bank trust department does not have the natural and collaborative process if non-trust assets are owned by a beneficiary.
 This requires a lengthy and cumbersome process to collect the information and provide a distribution answer.

-If the trust document provides more guidance on distributions there exists a point of diminishing returns.
-If the guidance provides very narrow distribution rules (e.g. must graduate from a university) then does someone who goes to a trade school or enters the military not qualify for distributions?
+If the trust document provides more guidance on distributions, there exists a point of diminishing returns.
+If the guidance provides very narrow distribution rules (e.g. must graduate from a university), then does someone who goes to a trade school or enters the military not qualify for distributions?

 Delegated or Directed Trusts for Trust Protectors

 The trust protector provides extra guidance and clarification within a trust document.
 The philosophical reason for including a trust protector would not change for a delegated or directed trust.
 The position should be seen as "not a term of art."

 All grantors should ask their estate planning if a trust protector inclusion works even with a statutory provision in their state.
-Whether to use a Trust Protector within a delegated or directed trust depends on the potential time horizon of the trust and the desire to have an independent third party for guidance.
+Whether to use a trust protector within a delegated or directed trust depends on the potential time horizon of the trust and the desire to have an independent third party for guidance.

 A trust protector "has been used much more recently as the person given the power to perform certain delineated non-administrative decisions relating to the trust but not otherwise inherently a part of a Trustee's role.
 Most often the trust instrument provides that the trust protector is not acting as a fiduciary, because the powers given to the trust protector are not typically traditional trustee powers."
 See Sherby, § 2.2, referring to Trust Advisors, 78 Harv.
 L. Rev. 1230 (1965).